deniz6221/SocketChatApp/readme.txt

 I tested the program with Windows 11 and Ubuntu 20.04, they both work as expected.
 The program works with python 3.8.10+

-I created a virtual enviroment for the application but its not usefull since I didn't use any external libraries.
+I created a virtual enviroment for the application but its not useful since I didn't use any external libraries.
 To run the application use the following command on ubuntu: python3 program.py